dotbitHQ/das-register/README.md

 # das-register

 Backend of DAS registration service.
-You can use this repo to build your own DAS registration website, just like https://da.systems do
+You can use this repo to build your own DAS registration website (as like https://app.did.id)

 ## Prerequisites